-- Strategic planning: A key PMO responsibility is to help C-level leaders in selecting and budgeting projects based on the business' long-term strategic goals.
+- Strategic planning: A key PMO responsibility is to help C-level leaders in selecting and budget projects based on the business's long-term strategic goals.

 - Governance: PMOs set regulations, functions, policies, protocols, and procedures for managing projects across all departments.

 - Establishing culture: The PMO helps develop a uniform culture and mindset for approaching projects across the organization.
 The goal is to ensure that everyone in the organization is on the same page and that there are no communication gaps.